Systems of Twinned Systems: A Systematic Literature Review: A classification framework for SoTS

 \subsubsection{Directed SoTS}

 A directed SoTS (\figref{fig:framework-instance-directed}) builds on directed SoS~\cite{maes1987concepts2}, i.e., it has a central controller that sets goals and orchestrates the constituent systems as they execute their tasks in accordance with the goals.
 The constituents operate independently, but their normal operational mode is subordinated to the centrally managed goal.
-Specifically, in SoTS, the controller is a digital twin.
+Specifically, in SoTS, the controller is a DT.
+This particular type of SoTS could also be labeled as a \textit{DT of DTs}, since we have one DT mirroring and monitoring an entire set of other digitally twinned constituent systems; there is a clear hierarchical relation between the controller DT and the others being monitored.

+\paragraph{Example.} As an example, consider a smart city, in which a command and control (C2) center holds a virtual replica of the entire city.
+This DT monitors and orchestrates the entire city -- which itself may comprise other digitally twinned systems at different levels of granularity, e.g., autonomous vehicles in the traffic that is being routed by the central DT.
+As another example, consider an emergency response (ER) SoS, in which a central authority, a DT monitors and orchestrates the business process that leads to accomplishing the emergency response mission.
+A central operations center (and a DT inside it) commands fire brigades, ambulances, and police dispatch systems.
+It involves vehicles, communication radios, and hospital emergency response systems, which are highly coordinated and follow direct command.